Vishal-code-E/team_P1/README.md

-# Enterprise RAG Platform
+# MemOrg AI

-**Agentic AI Knowledge Assistant with Multi-Source Data Ingestion**
+**Your Organization's Memory - Agentic AI Knowledge Platform**

 Transform scattered knowledge into actionable intelligence.
-Unify Slack conversations, Confluence wikis, and documents into a single AI-powered knowledge base that delivers instant, source-verified answers—no more hunting through wikis, PDFs, or chat history.
+MemOrg AI unifies Slack conversations, Confluence wikis, and documents into a single AI-powered knowledge base that delivers instant, source-verified answers—no more hunting through wikis, PDFs, or chat history.

-**Powered by OpenAI | Built on Flask | Designed for Enterprise Demo**
+**Powered by OpenAI | Built on Flask | Live at https://memorg-ai.vercel.app**

 ## 🌟 Platform Highlights